 The restaurant is a hive of activity on weekend lunchtimes when it is full of families and friends catching up over a wholesome dim sum meal.
-The white table cloth, glass turntables for sharing, red decorations, and fish tank all add to a nostalgic vibe which remind me a bit of my grandparent's house.
+The white table cloth, glass turntables for sharing, red decorations, and fish tank all add to a nostalgic vibe which remind us a bit of our grandparent's house.
 The staff include several old-timers who are for the majority of the time, friendly and attentive.

 Credit: Phoenix Palace Restaurant